 Warlic: Now that the pass is clear, head to the Pure Pool and take a sample of the pure elemental water for me, while I prepare the counter-spell.

-Xan's Volcanic Fortress
+Xan's Volcano Fortress

 Warlic: I have great news!
 You did it!

 Warlic: The pure elemental water worked.
 We've started a reaction that will change the river of fire back to water.
 Lymcrest is safe...

 Warlic: ...for a while.
 Lymcrest is still in danger.
 It will always be in danger... as long as Xan is in possession of the Pyronomicon.

 Warlic: We don't have any choice, <Character>.
 We have to try to sneak into Xan's volcanic fortress and take the Pyronomicon any way we can.